rickbsgu/rickb-recipes/recipes/italian/alfredo-s-alfredo.md

 We had the opportunity to visit Alfredo's in Rome on a visit.

 As we were eating, a pair of musicians wandering the restaurant came to our table.
 Usually, we're not really up for that sort of thing, but they persisted.
 One had a guitar, one a mandolin, and they sang.
 We sat politely through a couple of selections, and then ... they  did a number that, to my ears, sounded like what I would expect a siciliano folk song to sound like.
-Plaintiff, calling.
+Plaintive, longing.
 Minor key.
 It actually brought tears to my eyes.

 What could I say?
 We were sitting at Alfredo's, in Rome, listening to folk music that came from my Southern Italian heritage.